Yellow-Dog-Man/Resonite-Issues/README.md

 # Using Diagnostic mods/plugins
 We will accept additional diagnostic data produced by mods specifically made to diagnose given issue and provide more helpful context and information.
 In some cases these might be necessary to demonstrate certain issues, as they might not be visible directly or show in the log or can provide helpful information to help us narrow down the issue faster.

-If you want to create and use such mod/plugin for report, please ensure the following:
+If you want to create and use such a mod/plugin for report, please ensure the following:
-- The issue must still occur without any mods present - in other words, ensure that the issue is problem with vanilla client
+- The issue must still occur without any mods present - in other words, ensure that the issue is a problem with the vanilla client
 - Please provide the diagnostic data in the issue itself - we will typically not run third party mods or plugins ourselves
 - Providing the source of the mod can be helpful as well to provide more context, even when we don't run it